 Hike up the breathtaking El Misti

 Misti’s last major eruption was around 2,000-2,300 years ago, and there is often snow capping its peak.
-Hiking up this mammoth of a mountain takes around two days from Arequipa, though it’s only an hour outside the city.
-Climb to the base camp, rest for the night and then ascend to the summit for a morning to remember.
+Hiking up this mammoth mountain takes around two days from Arequipa, though it’s only an hour outside the city.
+Climb to the base camp, rest for the night, and then ascend to the summit for a morning to remember.

 Go rafting on the Chili River